sunnykrGupta/sunnykrGupta.github.io/content/articles/B9-custom-metrics-kafka-k8s.md

 <img alt="K8s Autoscaling with Stackdriver and Kafka" src="/images/k8s-hpa-kafka/k8s-sd-kf.svg" height="400px">

-Autoscaling is natively supported on kubernetes.
-Since, 1.7 kubernetes added a feature to scale your workload based on custom metrics.
+Autoscaling is natively supported on Kubernetes.
+Since 1.7 release, Kubernetes added a feature to scale your workload based on custom metrics.
 Prior release only supported scaling your apps based on CPU and memory.

 Kubernetes 1.7 introduced "Aggregator Layer" which allows Kubernetes to be extended with additional APIs, beyond what is offered by the core Kubernetes APIs.
 This gives you the power to enable your own custom APIs.

-In this guide, we are going to understand the basics of HPAs, custom-metrics, external-metrics APIs working and scaling workloads based on external metrics scraped from Kafka Cluster.
+In this guide, we are going to understand the basics of HPAs, custom, external metrics APIs working and scaling workloads based on external metrics scraped from Kafka Cluster.

 The following are the steps you will complete in this guide: